Watty Graham's GAC, Glen: History

 The Watty Graham club evolved from the Pearse's club formed around 1933, when Fr Anthony Doherty, amongst others, arranged a South Derry league.
 The club reached the 1944 South Derry final and a few of their players represented Derry.

 After the folding of the Pearse's club, Watty Graham's GAC, Glen, was officially formed in 1948.
 In the early 1950s, it competed in a number of South Derry Finals and in 1953 they defeated St John's, Mullan (a townland of Ballinderry), to win the South Derry Junior Championship.
 They won the same title six years later defeating The Loup in the final.
 1959 also saw their first all county success defeating Faughanvale in the final.

 In 1964, they won the South Derry Junior and Derry Junior Football Championship by beating Littlebridge (part of the modern day Ógra Colmcille club) and Sarfield's respectively.
 The side repeated this feat in 1966 by beating The Loup in the South Derry Junior final before going on to win the Derry Junior final.
 The 1970s proved a barren decade for Watty Graham's and they have little apart from a McGlinchey Cup success in 1974 to show for it.
 Glen opened a new social club in Maghera in April 1976.

 The club won its first Derry Intermediate Football Championship in 1980.
 They overcame Drumsurn in the final by 0–06 to 0–03.
 Glen won a second Intermediate Championship in 1983 defeating Drum in the final.

 In 1985, Watty Graham's won the All-Ireland Óg Sport title.
 They competed in county, provincial and All Ireland phases to come out winners.
 Two years later they won the Derry Minor Football Championship with a success over Ballinascreen.
 The same year Glen won the Larkin Cup and also the Senior Division 1 League.
 The side added another Larkin Cup in 1995.
 Glen won their fourth and fifth Junior Championship in 2004 and 2005, the competitions this time won by the Glen Thirds team.
 This same Thirds team went on to win three in a row by winning the Thirds Championship in 2006.

-After a prolonged period of dominance in underage football, Glen won their fourth successive Ulster Minor Championship on 1 January 2015.
+After a prolonged period of dominance in underage football, Glen won a fourth successive Ulster Minor Championship on 1 January 2015.

-Glen's current manager is Malachy O'Rourke.
-In 2021, they won their first Derry Senior Football Championship; in 2022, they won the county championship again, and then added the Ulster Senior Football Championship after wins over Errigal Ciarán (Tyrone), Erin's Own, Cargin (Antrim), and Kilcoo (Down).
+In 2021, with Malachy O'Rourke as manager, Glen won a first Derry Senior Football Championship; in 2022, the club won the county championship again, and then added the Ulster Senior Club Football Championship after wins over Errigal Ciarán (Tyrone), Erin's Own, Cargin (Antrim), and Kilcoo (Down).
+In 2023 Glen won a third consecutive Derry Senior Football Championship, beating Magherafelt in the final.

+On 21 January 2024, Glen won the All-Ireland Senior Club Football Championship for the first time after a 2-10 to 1-12 win against St Brigid's in the final at Croke Park.